theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 }
 ```

-Keep in mind that using IPC Provider with `geth` in development mode in a production environment is not recommended as it can pose a security risk.
+Keep in mind that using IPC Provider with `gzond` in development mode in a production environment is not recommended as it can pose a security risk.

 ### Third-party Providers (Compliant with EIP 1193)

 web3.js accepts any provider that is in compliance with [EIP-1193](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md).
 It has tests written to ensure compatibility with @truffle/hdwallet-provider, Ganache provider, Hardhat provider, and Incubed (IN3) as a provider.
-The following section, [Browser Injected Ethereum Provider](#browser-injected-ethereum-provider), in this tutorial explains how to use a special case of these third-party providers.
+The following section, [Browser Injected Zond Provider](#browser-injected-zond-provider), in this tutorial explains how to use a special case of these third-party providers.

-Here is a step-by-step example and a code snippet to connect your web application to the Ethereum network using `@truffle/hdwallet-provider` as an example of an external provider compliant with EIP 1193.
+Here is a step-by-step example and a code snippet to connect your web application to the Zond network using `@truffle/hdwallet-provider` as an example of an external provider compliant with EIP 1193.

 1. Open a command prompt or terminal window in a new folder.
 2. Type `npm init -y` and press Enter.
 This will create a `package.json` file in the current directory.